Cover image with a woman lathering a shampoo bar on her head.

 Haircare & Colouring Systems, Tested by me (reviews & swatches)

-Squeaky green has the typical “cut grass” scent and contains tiny bits of herbs and rosemary but these pieces aren’t annoying or disgusting like those dried jasmine found inside Godiva shampoo bar (read about it).
+Squeaky Green has the typical “cut grass” scent and contains tiny bits of herbs and rosemary, but these pieces aren’t annoying or disgusting, as the dried jasmine flowers found inside Godiva shampoo bar.

-It doesn’t purify hair from sebum, at least not at the first wash as promised, and it definitely dries out my hair, so much that just a disproportionate amount of conditioner and a rehydrating mask helped me, until I decided to treat my hair.
-That’s another story and another post.
+It doesn’t purify my hair from excess sebum, at least not at the first wash as promised.
+It definitely dries out my hair, so much that just a disproportionate amount of conditioner and an intensive mask can help me, until I decided to treat my hair.
+That should be another story for another post.

 PROS: